CommitBART: A Large Pre-trained Model for GitHub Commits: Introduction

 Due to the lack of a large-scale commit benchmark, we collect a commit benchmark across \textbf{7} programming languages (i.e., C, CSharp, Java, JavaScript, PHP, Python and Typescript).
-Specifically, we extract commits from the top-500 projects based on the star ranking for each programming language to construct this benchmark.
+Specifically, we extract commits from the top 500 projects based on the star ranking for each programming language to construct this benchmark.
 We obtain over \textbf{7.99} million commit data in total and make it public to benefit the follow-up researchers.
 We pre-train \tool using six pre-training tasks that can be divided into three categories.
 Specifically, they can be classified into denoising objectives (text infilling and graph-guided token masking), cross-modal generation (PL2NL generation and PLNL2PL generation) and contrastive learning (NLPL alignment and SimCSE~\cite{gao2021simcse}).
-Text infilling is one of objectives that BART~\cite{lewis2019bart} used for pre-training and we further introduce the graph-guided token masking to encourage the model predict these tokens that both appear in commit message and the changed code to enhance the semantic mapping between them.
-Furthermore, to improve the capacity of the decoder on generating high-quality NL texts or code snippets, we introduce two cross-modal generation tasks: PL2NL generation task, which takes the changed code as the input to generate its commit message, and PLNL2PL generation task, which takes the previous code as well as the commit message as the input to generate the updated code snippet.
-Inspired by the recent advanced works on contrastive learning for code learning~\cite{jain2020contrastive, wang2021syncobert, guo2022unixcoder}, we also introduce two objectives based on contrastive learning.
-The first NLPL alignment task encourages the embedding of the changed code produced by the encoder to be closer with its corresponding message embedding and the second SimCSE takes the same input sequence to the encoder twice with different dropout mask to aggregate semantic equivalent inputs.
+Besides text infilling~\cite{lewis2019bart}, to enhance semantic mapping between commit message and changed code, we design the objective of graph-guided token masking.
+It is designed to encourage the model to predict these tokens that both appear in the commit message and changed code.
+Furthermore, we design two cross-modal generation tasks: PL2NL generation task, which takes the changed code as input to generate its commit message, and PLNL2PL generation task, which takes the previous code as well as the commit message as the input to generate the updated code snippet.
+Both cross-modal generation tasks ensure that the model can generate high-quality code or natural language text about commits.
+We also design two contrastive learning-based objectives to enhance the semantics of code embeddings and message embeddings.
+The first NLPL alignment encourages the embedding of the changed code produced by the encoder to be closer to its corresponding message embedding and the second SimCSE takes the same input sequence to encoder twice with different dropout masks to aggregate semantic equivalent inputs.